ncrohn/mortar/readme.md

 # Mortar
-A simple rendering engine designed to work with flatiron
+A simple rendering engine designed to integrate with the flatiron stack.

 ## Goals
 - Provide seamless fast tempalte rendering, regardless of templating language.